 Fremantle Stuff > Streets > Nairn Street

 Nairn St is named after Major William Nairn (or Nairne) of the 46th, original grantee of Grass Valley near Northam.
 He and his family arrived on the Marquis of Anglesea in 1829.
-It is notable for the high proportion of early dwellings, for a street so close to the city centre, running as it does the one block between Market and Pakenham Sts.
+It is notable for the high proportion of early dwellings, for a street so close to the city centre, running as it does the one block between Market and Pakenham Streets.
 Some of the houses are used for commercial/professional purposes.
 There was a major fire around 1901 at the Eureka Flour Mill, most of which still stands.

 1 and 3 Nairn St are a pair of semis.